This is one of the classic Gran Canaria bike routes.

 Looking for an organised cycling trip?

 If you want someone to help you plan and book your cycling holiday, fill out this form.
-We aren’t a tour operator/agent but we work with lots of people who are and will do our best to put you in touch with someone that can help (within 24 hours wherever possible)!
+We aren’t a tour operator/agent but we work with lots of people who are and will do our best to put you in touch with someone that can help (within 24 hours where possible)!All metrics in this article are approximate.

 The contents of this website are provided for general information purposes only.
 It is not intended to amount to advice and you should not rely on it.
-You should carry out your own due diligence and take professional advice.
+You should carry out your own due diligence and risk assessments and take professional advice.
+Views expressed by interviewees or other users of this website do not necessarily represent our views.
 We make no representations, warranties or guarantees, whether express or implied, that the content on our website is accurate, complete or up to date.
 If you use any information or content on this website, download from, or otherwise obtain content or services through our website, it is entirely at your own discretion and risk.
 Epic Road Rides Ltd disclaims all liability and responsibility arising from any reliance placed on the information and content on this website.
 Find out more here.